 That’s my theory.
 Do you agree?
 Can you relate to this?
 Perhaps you think I’m barking mad.
 Whatever your thoughts, please leave a comment below, I’d be interested to know.

 Above image; MasterFinally.
-Image sourced from Wikipedia and reproduced under Creative Commons 3.0 agreement.
+Image reproduced under Creative Commons 3.0 agreement.
 For more information and links to the various Creative Commons agreements, please follow this link to my disclosure page.